How to Make Self-Development a Priority in Your Side-Hustle

 In the spring I decided it was time to up my instagram game so with the spring flowers popping I decided to take the Bloom and Grow course by Sara Tasker.
 Although this course can be taken at your own pace I started with a gang of other people and so we worked through the course week-by-week and chatted to each other about the weekly challenges in the private facebook group.
 Sara also did a couple of facebook lives which gave me the opportunity to ask specific questions on what I was struggling with.

 This course got me thinking more creatively about my instagram photography and reviewing what I wanted my personal style to look like.
 I also gained an understanding of what photos worked for me on instagram and what didn’t as well as how to craft better captions.
 Not only was this a fun course to do (as I love faffing around taking photos) it’s also helped me reach more of my audience on Instagram and engage with people in a more meaningful and enjoyable way.
-In turn, that’s got more of my right people over to my website and onto my Side-Hustle Mail list for my monthly email about all things side-hustling, planning and making big things happen.
+In turn, that’s got more of my right people over to my website and onto my side-hustle letters list for my fortnightly email about all things side-hustling, planning and making big things happen.

 1:1 marketing coaching with Simple and Season